codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 {% endraw %}
 {% endhighlight %}

-### Custom Global Environment Variables
+### Custom global environment variables
-You can add your own environment variables in the runtime environment, so that all pipeline steps will have access to it.
-A typical example would be a shared secret that you want to pass to the pipeline.
+You can add your own environment variables to the runtime environment.
+All pipeline steps have access to the global variables.
+A typical example of such a variable would be a shared secret that you want to pass to the pipeline.

-Under the `runtimeScheduler` block you can add an additional element with named `userEnvVars` that follows the same syntax as [secret/environment variables](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables).
+To the `runtimeScheduler` block, you can add an additional element with named `userEnvVars` that follows the same syntax as [secret/environment variables](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables){:target="\_blank"}.

 `runtime.yaml`
 {% highlight yaml %}